 - Bilateral exchange students from visa exempted countries do not need to document their finances.

-You can either transfer the required amount to a Norwegian bank account in your own name if this is applicable, or deposit the amount in the SiO Visa Deposit Account for international students.
+You can either transfer the required amount to a Norwegian bank account in your own name if this is applicable, or deposit the amount in the SiO Residence Permit Deposit Account for international students.

 The total amount to deposit is